Gonja people

-Gonja (also Ghanjawiyyu, endonym Ngbanya) was a kingdom in northern Ghana founded in 1675 by Sumaila Ndewura Jakpa.
-The word can also refer to the people of this kingdom.
+The Gonja (also Ghanjawiyyu, endonym Ngbanya) people are a subgroup of the Guan ethnic group that live in Ghana.
+The Gonja established a kingdom in northern Ghana of the same name, which was founded in 1675 by Sumaila Ndewura Jakpa.

 Origin

 The Gonja are a Guan people who have been influenced by Dagbon, Akan, Mande and Hausa people.
 With the fall of the Songhai Empire (c.
-1600), the Mande Ngbanya clan moved south, crossing the Black Volta and founding a city at Yagbum.
+1600), the Mande Ngbanya clan moved south, crossing the Black Volta and founding their capital city at Yagbum under the leadership of Naba'a.
 The Gonja kingdom was originally divided into sections overseen by male siblings of Sumaila Ndewura Jakpa including their children and grandchildren.

-Under the leadership of Naba'a, the Ngbanya dynasty of Gonja was founded.
-The capital was established at Yagbum.

-The Ngbanya expanded rapidly, conquering several neighbors in the White Volta valley and beginning a profitable gold trade with the Akan states through nearby Begho.
-By 1675, the Gonja established a paramount chief, called the Yagbongwura, to control the kingdom.
-The Ngbanya dynasty has controlled this position from its founding to the present day, with only two brief interregnums.
-The current Yagbongwura, Tuntumba Sulemana Jakpa Bore Essa, has held his position since 2010.